 A really Great plus to this movie was the animation as it looks awesome, which was also one of the reasons it was worth seeing and not only that but this film is also the first anime film to be shown on screen in IMAX.

-But anyway despite those nitpicks I felt that the most unique design was Birusu who has this Egyptian Siamese Cat God look to him almost resembling Anubis the Egyptian god of judgement which brings a lot more of a unique look to his character other than the typical generic steroid looking villains that we are so use to seeing in most Dragon ball movies.
+But anyway despite those nitpicks I felt that the most unique design was Birusu who has this Egyptian Siamese Cat God look to him almost resembling Anubis the Egyptian god of judgement which brings a lot more of a unique look to his character other than the typical generic steroid looking villains that we are so used to seeing in most Dragon ball movies.

 Not much in this music score stood out to me unfortunately.
-A few tracks suited some good moments and some other scenes in different parts of the film including the original opening and closing reboot in a heavy upbeat was good however i found the music score to be generic at times especially with Goku turning into a super saiyan god and some of the fight scenes.
-I didn't mind the heavy metal use in the fight between Goku and Birusu in the forest which was cool. but apart from that the music i feel was a bit of a let down.
+A few tracks suited some good moments and other scenes in the film including the original opening and closing theme performed by FLOW was good, however i found the music score at times to be quite generic especially with Goku turning into a super saiyan god.
+I didn't mind the heavy metal use in the fight between Goku and Birusu in the forest which was cool but apart from that, the music i felt wasn't really all that special.

 Characters - 8

-He is not only a powerful fighter, but hes also both very quirky and entertaining at the same time which made me like his character a lot.
-Wiss despite his appearance also seems casual like Birusu and mysterious at the same time.
+He is not only a powerful fighter, but he is also both quirky and entertaining at the same time which made me like his character a lot.
+Wiss despite his appearance also seems very calm and casual like Birusu not to mention A little mysterious at the same time.
 I kind of wish more characters were utilized a little more within the more

 Enjoyment - 9